Are Rihanna And Asap Rocky Engaged?

 Q: What does “engagement” mean?

 A: Engagement refers to the act of agreeing to marry someone.
-It is a formal commitment to a future marriage.
+It is a formal commitment to enter into a marriage.

-A: People believe Rihanna and Asap Rocky might be engaged due to Rihanna wearing a diamond ring on her left hand and reports of them discussing marriage.
+A: People are speculating about Rihanna and Asap Rocky’s engagement due to Rihanna being seen wearing a diamond ring on her left hand and reports of the couple discussing marriage.

-Q: Can wearing a ring on the left hand mean something other than engagement?

-A: Yes, wearing a ring on the left hand can have various meanings, such as a fashion statement or a personal preference.
-It does not always indicate an engagement.